awsdocs/aws-security-hub-user-guide/doc_source/controls-findings-create-update.md

 A description of the issue uncovered by the control\.

 `aws/securityhub/FindingId`
 The identifier of the finding\.
+This field doesn't reference a standard if you turn on [consolidated control findings](#consolidated-control-findings)\.

 ## Assigning severity to control findings<a name="control-findings-severity"></a>